adrian-wp/radialDFT/README.md

 ## Compilation

 The sources of the Rust implementation are in the `src` folder.
 An equivalent implementation in Python using numpy/scipy can be found in `scripts/dft.py`.
 It was initially used to test the derived equations.
-The rust code can be compiled by running the following command in the root directory of this repo.
+The Rust code can be compiled by running the following command in the root directory of this repository.
 ````bash
 cargo build --release
 # optionally run tests (only integration functions and LAPACK wrappers for now)